R0D7/voice_assistant_chatgpt/README.md

 ```
 pip install -r requirements.txt
 ```
-3. You must enter your openai API key the first time you run the file
+3. You must enter your openai API key the first time you run the file (You can change it later by editing it in the file openai_api_key.txt)

 ## Usage
 1. Run the program by assistant_r0d7.py